XpiritBV/ContainerWorkshop2018Docs/Lab3-DockerizingNETCore.md

 Most noticeably you will see that a new Docker Compose project has been added with the name `docker-compose`.
 It is now your start project for the solution.

 Inspect the contents of the `docker-compose.yml` and `docker-compose.override.yml` files if you haven't already.
+The compose file specifies which services (containers), volumes (data) and networks (connectivity) need to be created and run.
+The `override` file is used for local debugging purposes.
 Ensure that you understand the meaning of the various entries in the YAML files.

 Repeat adding Docker support for the Web application project.
 More changes will be made to the YAML files.

 Run your application again.
 Which projects are effectively started?
-If some project is not running, start it by choosing Start, Debug instance from the right-click context menu of the project.
+If some project is not running, start it by choosing `Debug` > `Start new instance` from the right-click context menu of the project.

 > Does the application still work?